Woyzeck (1979 film): Production

 Filming for Woyzeck in Telč, Czechoslovakia, began just five days after work on Herzog's Nosferatu the Vampyre had ended.
 Herzog used the same exhausted crew and star.
-The scenes were accomplished mostly in a single take, which allowed the filming to be completed in only 18 days; it was edited in just four.
+The scenes were accomplished mostly in a single take, which allowed filming to be completed in only 18 days; it was edited in just four.
 Herzog had planned to use Bruno S. in the title role, but he then changed his mind, considering Kinski more suitable for the part.
 To compensate Bruno for this disappointment, Herzog wrote the leading role in the film Stroszek especially for him.

 At the 1979 Cannes Film Festival, Eva Mattes won the award for Best Supporting Actress for her part in this film.
 Herzog was nominated for the Golden Palm.
 In 1981, the film won the Silver Guild Film Award from the Guild of German Art House Cinemas.

 Reception

-Woyzeck has an 85% rating on Rotten Tomatoes with an average rating of 7.3/10 based on 13 reviews.
-In an episode of Sneak Previews both Roger Ebert and Gene Siskel recommended the film.
+Woyzeck has an 86% rating on Rotten Tomatoes with an average rating of 7.3/10 based on 14 reviews.
+In an episode of Sneak Previews, both Roger Ebert and Gene Siskel recommended the film.